andrew-koren/cautious-adventure/README.md

 # cautious-adventure
-my current efforts to survive undergrad. no cancel pls Code 55% faster with GitHub Copilot
+my current efforts to survive undergrad. no cancel pls.
+Code 55% faster with GitHub Copilot